tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 List the requirements for this TEP.
 -->

-1. Integrations should be optional from core Tekton Pipelines functionality.
+1. Users should be able to view/identify errors with integrations for their Pipeline/TaskRun.
-2. Users should be able to pick and choose which integrations they have installed in their cluster.
+2. Users/Platforms should be able to hook in their own integrations without needing to modify the core Tekton controller.
-3. Integration data should be stored as close to the PipelineRun as possible (ideally alongside).
+3. Integration data should be discoverable from the Pipeline/TaskRun that its related to.

 ## Proposal